 The Key Consideration: Which Colleges Require ACT Writing?

 Roughly 300 colleges require or recommend that applicants take the ACT with Writing.
 In general, more selective schools expect you to submit a Writing score, while less selective ones don't.
-However, there are plenty of exceptions: University of Chicago doesn't require the Writing section but Florida International University does.
+However, there are plenty of exceptions: University of Chicago doesn't require the Writing section but West Point does.
 Other schools don't require the ACT with Writing but do recommend it.

 Given the range of policies, you'll need to check the requirements for every school you're applying to.
 To find this information, you can check our full list of schools that require the ACT Writing section or ACT, Inc.'s (semi-up-to-date) database.
 You can also look up schools' most up-to-date standardized testing policies on their individual websites: just search for "[school name] ACT writing requirement" online.

 Keep in mind that these policies are especially subject to change right now, since some schools that previously required the ACT with Writing are dropping the requirement now that both the SAT and ACT essays are optional.
-Examples of schools making this change include Columbia University, Stanford University, Duke University, and the University of Michigan.
+Examples of schools making this change include all the Ivy League schools, Stanford University, Duke University, and the University of Michigan.

 If you're not sure which schools you want to apply to, I would recommend taking the test with the Writing section, just to be safe.
 You unfortunately can't take the Writing test alone, so if you later decide to apply to a school that does require the Writing, you'll have to retake the entire test.